10 Lung Mistakes You're Making During the Coronavirus Pandemic

 Wash Your Hands

-With the weather changing, we are coming in to cold and flu season.
+This is the easiest way to prevent the coronavirus from spreading.
 "Most respiratory infections are transmitted from inhaling respiratory droplets of someone who is sick," Dr. Mintz reminds us.
 Like mom used to tell you, the best way to prevent the spread of viruses is washing your hands.

 Get Your Shots!